-Select a type of demonstration mode.
+Type Select a type of demonstration mode.

-Start
+Start Touch Start to put the monitor in demonstration mode.

-Touch Start to put the monitor in demonstration mode.
 Navigate to the Home tab to begin Demo mode.

-- 5. Do one of the following: - To continue in the Advanced Settings, touch another tab. - To exit the Demo mode, touch Exit on the Home tab.
+- To continue in the Advanced Settings, touch another tab. - To exit the Demo mode, touch Exit on the Home tab.
 The monitor restarts automatically.